The 8 Best Things to Do in Kansas City

 4. Tour Kansas City’s many murals

-A drink and the indoor slide at J. Rieger and Co.
+A tall drink with ice (left) and the indoor slide at J. Rieger and Co. (right)

 One of Kansas City’s originally distilleries, J. Rieger and Co. offers tours, tastings, and a stylish cocktail bar.

-5. Visit a distilllery and get a taste of KC cocktail culture
+5. Visit a distillery and get a taste of KC cocktail culture

 This devotion to good drinks remains today, evidenced by several top-notch distilleries around town.
 Founded in 1887, J. Rieger & Co. produced more than 100 alcoholic products before being forced to close in 1919 with the advent of Prohibition.
 Ninety-five years later, it reopened in its original location in the Electric Park district of the East Bottoms and now distills whiskey, dry gin, wheat vodka, and other spirited products.
 Open to visitors Wednesdays through Sundays, it also offers facility tours, spirit tastings ($20 for adults), and the Monogram Lounge, where you can sip cocktails overlooking the distillery production floor.